ethereum/portal-network-specs/roadmaps.md

 At DB level nothing would change.
 There are also ways of performing incremental (as opposed to "stop the world") migration.
 Rough idea is to introduce a flag/marker at each trie leaf.
 This flag/marker will be unset by default, and set for any leaf that has been updated after the migration block number.

+There is a way of making transition using a new sync algorithm providing the state using the new state roots.

 ### 2. Static jump analysis of deployed EVM code

 ### 3. Efficient algorithms for validating static jumps